1977: Rise of the personal computer

 > Date: Jan.
 1

 The internet as we know it today – a seemingly endless collection of websites hosted on servers scattered across the globe – was still more than a decade away in 1983.
 At the beginning of the year, however, the Advanced Research Projects Agency Network (ARPANET) — a small network for academics and researchers — transitioned to the standard TCP/IP protocol of the World Wide Web.
 The protocol would become the internet’s cornerstone and technical foundation as it allows expanded available address space.
 The protocol also decentralizes the network, thus also expanding accessibility.

 > Location: Bhopal, India

 The chemical disaster in Bhopal is still considered history’s worst industrial disaster.
-About 30 tons of methyl isocyanate, an industrial gas used to make pesticide, are released at a Union Carbide Corp. plant.
-About 600,000 poor residents of nearby shanty towns are exposed to a highly toxic compound that kills about 15,000 people and countless farm animals, according to Indian government estimates.
-The calamity leads to a generation of birth defects.
+About 30 tons of methyl isocyanate, an industrial gas used to make pesticide, were released at a Union Carbide Corp. plant.
+About 600,000 poor residents of nearby shanty towns were exposed to the highly toxic compound.
+The gas killed about 15,000 people and countless farm animals, according to Indian government estimates.
+The calamity also led to a generation of birth defects.
 To this day, locals claim the now-abandoned site is riddled with toxic materials left behind by Union Carbide, which was acquired by Dow Chemical in 2001.